mescu74/systematic-review-assistant/docs/epic2-recovery-resolver-implementation.md

     - Identify disagreements: Iterate through results, find where conservative and comprehensive decisions differ (e.g., INCLUDE vs. EXCLUDE, as per `docs/prd-resolver.md` FR1).
 (Note: FR1 of `docs/prd-resolver.md` specifies that cases involving `UNCERTAIN` will not be considered disagreements for automated resolution in this iteration).
     - For each disagreement, prepare the full input context required by `resolver_prompt` (FR3 from `docs/prd-resolver.md`).
     - Invoke the `resolver_chain` (preferably in a batch call if supported and efficient, or iterate) for all identified disagreements in the current screening batch.
-    - Process the output (an instance of `ScreeningResolutionSchema`) from the chain.
+    - Process the output (an instance of `ResolverOutputSchema`) from the chain.
     - Create `ScreeningResolution` model instances.
     - Use `ScreeningResolutionRepository` to save the new resolution records.
     - Update the corresponding `SearchResult` records with the `final_decision` and `resolution_id`.